Tunetown/ProBro/README.md

  *                          - recursive: If set to true, files will be searched deeply inside the target (see "extension" tag description above), if not set,
  *                                       only first level files and folders will be scanned.
  *
- * - Also, there can be a "ignore" tag.
-Inside this, you can specify "extension" tags, which will be ignored as project folders.
-This
- *   can be handy because also the leftovers list ignores these...and for example, Logic creates folders as sessions, so these
- *   would show up in the leftovers view.

 # Release Note

 The application currently is in beta state.
 There could likely be some bugs, if you come across any issues, please let me know.